top of page

 7. Adding the Ants

-Once the ant farm is set up and the substrate is lightly damp:
+Once the ant farm is set up and lightly damp:

 After adding them, place the setup somewhere quiet and dim so they can settle in.
 Check back later to watch them begin their tunnels.